Right to Legal Representation in Qatar

 • You face a felony charge and cannot afford a lawyer.

-• Request a lawyer immediately upon arrest or when questioned.
+• Request a lawyer immediately upon arrest or when questioned by the Public Prosecution.

 • If you cannot afford a lawyer, tell the court and request court-appointed counsel.